How to Calculate Full Truckload Freight Shipping Costs

 These are charges that carriers will add on for unique services or because of unforeseen circumstances.
 These can include:

-• Fuel surcharges: Applied when diesel prices are rapidly changing up and down or if routes change
+• Fuel surcharges: Used when diesel prices are rapidly changing up and down or if routes change.

-• Expedited shipping: Applied when a rush order is requested, which may mean fewer stops, the need to change drivers, or methods of transport
+• Expedited shipping: Applied when a rush order is requested, which may mean fewer stops, the need for team drivers, or additional methods of transport.

-• Cargo insurance: When provided by the carrier or brokerage service to provide extra financial security for your shipment in the event of damages
+• Cargo insurance: When provided by the carrier or brokerage service to provide financial security for your shipment in the event of damages.

 Strategies to Reduce Shipping Costs